rrovetto/Orbital-Space-Ontology-Project/README.md

 * To form a unified knowlege model of the target domain with these ontologies
 * To offer an accurate formal representation of the target domain objects and domain knowledge
 * To offer a set of vocabularies, taxonomies, and classificaitons that are comprehensible, accurate and widely-applicable

-## Access
-* Project landing page currently at: http://purl.org/space-ontology and https://ontospace.wordpress.com/
-* Please contact if interested in using, helping develop, sponsoring, or hiring the author.

 ## Ontologies under development
 (subject to revision, merger, etc.)